Zeros of theta functions associated with self-dual lattices: Background

+In the case of $\Gamma\pr{2}$ the valence formula suggests that there are $k/2$ zeros in the fundamental domain $\cF_{\lambda}$ and at the cusps.

-There is an analogous Eisenstein series for $\Gamma\pr{2}$.
+It is possible to give an analogous definition of an Eisenstein series for $\Gamma\pr{2}$.
 However, we will need modular forms of a different flavor, arising from the study of elliptic functions and elliptic integrals, called the \emph{Jacobi theta functions}.
 The Jacobi theta functions are holomorphic functions from the upper half-plane, defined as

 These functions are non-vanishing on $\HH$.
 The functions $\theta_{2}^{4}$, $\theta_{3}^{4}$, and $\theta_{4}^{4}$ are modular forms of weight $2$ for $\Gamma\pr{2}$.

 We would also need the modular lambda function, defined as